-Open gyms and open fields may be sponsored by NCS member schools during the period of the first NCS authorized conditioning or practice date of the fall season through the last NCS/CIF athletic competition under the following conditions:
+Open gyms and open fields may be sponsored by NCS member schools during the period of the first NCS authorized conditioning or practice date of the fall season through the last June 1 under the following conditions:

 - 1. The open gym or open field is open to all community members regardless of age or gender. - 2.
 The school must, at the very least, advertise an invitation for participation of all community members in its daily bulletin. - 3.
 During open gym or open field, attendees may work on individual skills. - 4.
 During the open gym or open field there cannot be any coaching or practice as defined by NCS Sports & General Rulings Bylaw 200H, 201H.a, 202H, 203H, 205H and 206H.
-School personnel, including paid and volunteer coaches, may supervise a facility and may participate in activities (ex. pick-up games) as long as they do not instruct students in the skills and/or strategies of the sport.(NCS Board of Managers 1/17/03)
+School personnel, including paid and volunteer coaches, may supervise a facility and may participate in activities (ex. pick-up games) as long as they do not instruct students in the skills and/or strategies of the sport.
+(NCS Board of Managers 1/17/03) - 5.
+Open gym/open field may not be conducted on a Sunday or day of respite, during the school year.